- Home

 (v) meets other requirements identified by the Superintendent to establish the capacity of the provider to act as an LEA for purposes of program participation.

-(8) The Superintendent may refuse to provide funds under a CCA if the Superintendent finds that information has been submitted fraudulently or in violation of the law or Board rule by any of the parties to a CCA.
+(9) The Superintendent may refuse to provide funds if the Superintendent finds that information has been submitted fraudulently or in violation of the law or Board rule by any of the parties to a CCA.

-(10) If a Superintendent or federal entity's investigation finds that a provider has violated the IDEA or Section 504 provisions for a student taking online courses, the provider shall compensate the student's primary LEA of enrollment for costs related to compliance.
+(11) If a Superintendent or federal entity's investigation finds that a provider has violated the IDEA or Section 504 provisions for a student taking online courses, the provider shall compensate the student's primary LEA for costs related to compliance.

-(11) The Superintendent may monitor an LEA's or program provider's compliance with any requirement of state or federal law or Board rule under the program.
+(12) The Superintendent may monitor an LEA or online course provider for compliance with any requirement of state or federal law or Board rule under the program.

-(12) The Superintendent may withhold funds from a program provider for the participant's failure to comply with a reasonable request for records or information.
+(13) The Superintendent may withhold funds from a program provider for failure to comply with a reasonable request for records or information.

-(14) The Superintendent shall withhold online course payment from a primary LEA of enrollment and payments to an eligible provider at the nearest monthly transfer of funds, subject to verification of information, in an amount consistent with, and when a provider qualifies to receive payment, under Subsections 53F-4-505(4), 53F-4-507(3)(b) and 53F-4-508(2)(b).
+(14) The Superintendent shall withhold online course payment from a primary LEA and payments to a provider at the nearest monthly transfer of funds, subject to verification of information, in an amount consistent with, and when a provider qualifies to receive payment, under Subsections 53F-4-505(4), 53F-4-507(3)(b) and 53F-4-508(2)(b).

 (15) The Superintendent shall pay a provider consistent with Minimum School Program funding transfer schedules.

-(16) Upon request from a primary LEA, the Superintendent shall provide an itemized report showing deductions described in Subsection 53F-4-508(2), by student and course enrolled.
+(16) Upon request from a primary LEA, the Superintendent shall provide an itemized report, by student and course enrolled, showing deductions described in Subsection 53F-4-508(2).

-(17)(a) The Superintendent may make decisions on questions or issues unresolved by Title 53F, Chapter 4, Part 5, Statewide Online Program Act or this rule on a case-by-case basis.
+(17)(a) The Superintendent may make decisions on questions or issues unresolved by Title 53F, Chapter 4, Part 5, Statewide Online Education Program or this rule on a case-by-case basis.

 (19) The Superintendent may advise an eligible student regarding how an online course meets state graduation requirements.